- What is Breast Cancer?

 - Surgical Biopsy - A surgeon makes an incision and removes a sample of tissue from the lump or lump area.
 This procedure is done in an operating room and requires some form of sedation or anesthesia.

 The doctor will run several tests on the breast cancer cells to learn what treatments may or may not work, how quickly the cancer may grow and spread and the likelihood that the cancer may return.
+If your cancer spreads to the bone, visit our bone metastases page.
 Doctors will also test breast cancer cells for the following characteristics to help determine the best treatment approach:

 - ER- and PR-positive: If the cancer cells have more hormone receptors—estrogen receptors (ER) or progesterone receptors (PR) – than a normal cell, the breast cancer will be classified as estrogen receptor-positive or progesterone receptor-positive.
-A treatment to block these receptors may be recommended.
+A treatment to block these hormones or their receptors may be recommended.

 - Triple Negative: This cancer tests negative for additional estrogen receptors, progesterone receptors and HER2 receptors and is treated with a combination of surgery, chemotherapy and radiation.

 Treatment & Specific Side Effects